Frequently Asked Questions about the Villa and Virgin Gorda

 There are several good quality grocery stores on Virgin Gorda that will stock the villa for you in advance of your arrival.
 Buck's Market, Supa Valu and RTW Wholesale will accept email orders and will stock the fridge and pantry with your choice of food.
 We do not recommend stocking the villa from any Tortola based stores as the groceries will be sent over by ferry from Tortola and may sit on the dock until picked up by a villa representative.
 See the section on Grocery stores for websites, email addresses and phone numbers.
 Click the link here: http://adagiovilla.com/grocery-stores.php

 What is the local currency?
-Which Credit cards should I bring?
+Credit cards should I bring?

 The US dollar is the currency of the British Virgin Islands.
-If bringing Euros or Canadian currency it is best (less expensive) to exchange your funds prior to arrival in the BVI.
+If bringing Euros or Canadian currency it is best (less expensive) to exchange your funds before arrival in the BVI.
 MasterCard and Visa cards are widely accepted but rarely are American Express or Diners Club, you should be aware that some small businesses are not equipped to deal with credit cards or debit cards.
-Also its a good idea to let your credit card company know in advance that you're going to be traveling to avoid having your cards declined due to credit card anti-fraud software.
+Also, it is a good idea to let your credit card company know in advance that you're going to be travelling to avoid having your cards declined due to credit card anti-fraud software.
 Some credit card companies charge USA customers a "foreign transaction fee" of 2-3% even though US dollars are used.
 Check your cards to see which ones do not and designate those for use while in the BVIs.
-Also some businesses will provide a discount if you pay in cash, especially car rental companies.
+Also, some businesses will provide a discount if you pay in cash, especially car rental companies.
 This allows the business to save on the merchant transaction fees which can sometimes be as much as 4-8%.

 What clothes should I bring to Virgin Gorda?